WP-Launchpad/take-off/README.md

-# rocket-launcher-take-off
+# take-off
-Rocket Launcher Take Off is the library containing the CLI command used to initialize a Rocket Launcher project.
+Take Off is the library containing the CLI command used to initialize a Launchpad project.

-To install the library first launch the following command: `composer require CrochetFeve0251/rocket-launcher-take-off --dev`
+To install the library first launch the following command: `composer require wp-launchpad/take-off --dev`

 Then at the root from your project you can create a `builder` file with the following content:
 ```php